 In the spring of 1928, Kai Leopold Hansen got the idea for a revolutionary new and strong type of glue.
 With the help of good friends, he established a small glue production, and already the following year – in 1929 – the Dansk Limfabrik in Nørregade 56 in Køge a reality.
 Kai Hansen had no doubts about the name of the invention, because everywhere there was a focus on Danish work and Danish products.

-‘Dana Lim’ was born, quickly followed by its familiar yellow tube that became one of the country's best-known brands.
-Since then, Dana Lim has become a household name in Denmark, the rest of Scandinavia and Europe as the leading manufacturer of adhesives, sealants and fillers that set new standards for functionality, quality and user-friendliness.
+Dana Lim was born, and soon the famous yellow tube followed, which eventually became one of Denmark’s best-known trademarks.
+Now Dana Lim is also known in the rest of Scandinavia and Europe as a leading producer of glue, jointing and putty compounds, which sets new standards for functionality, quality and user-friendliness.